JDarko93/AWS-SAA/managing-network-infrastructure/vpc.md

 ### VPCs and DNS
 - DNS name resolutions enabled by default.
 For example if you deployed VMs in a subnet within a VPC, they will be able to resolve internet names to IP address
 - You can specify custom DNS server entries, for this you need to create a new DHCP option set for your VPC

+### DHCP settings
+- DHCP Dynamic Host Configuration Protocol
+- This provides a standard for passing config info to hosts on a TCP/IP network
+- You can change the default AWS Domain name or a custom one if you have one you want to use
+- You can assign IP addresses to it

+### DNS settings
+- DNS (Domain Name Service) is primarily used to resolve names to IP addresses for both IPV4 IPV6

+### Subnetting Public IP addressing
+- Elastic IPs keep the IP the same for subnets when they have public IP addresses